 How to apply?

 Note that biological, environmental, medical, veterinarian or pharmacy studies, as such, do not give an adequate knowledge base for biomedicine MSc studies.
-For a successful study performance, a more comprehensive understanding of the structure and function of the genome is needed.
+For a successful study performance, the applicant must have comprehensive background studies covering the structure and function of the human body and human genome at an academic level.

 Language requirements